BrookaBrooke/Weeb-Roulette/journals/Brooke_V.md

 Worked on the anime detail page more, finally fixed the API fetch.
 For some reason I'm having an issue with the map function.

 # Dec 9

+Finally got the page to show data from the API!